 A podcast artwork is exactly like a banner ad.
 Don’t overcrowd it with other stuff that you think will make it more interesting.
 Just add a few simple details that will make it more visible.

 I deleted the “Podcast” part because I wanted to keep it simple.

 After I finished with the artwork, I click the “Save” button, name the work and download the .PNG

 The simple steps you need to know on how to design a podcast artwork.

 But again, that depends on your brand, on your goal and how you want people to recognize your podcast.

 There are a few things you should avoid when you are about to create your podcast artwork:

-Microphones & Headset icons– because there are a lot of visuals on iTunes in which they use these icons.
+- Microphones & Headset icons– because there are a lot of visuals on Apple Podcast in which they use these icons.
 Podcast is about audio, microphones and headset or speakers.
 You don’t have to “tell” your audience using this visual that it’s about a podcast.
 They already know that it’s a podcast.

 Over to you